karymmetwally/desk/__ADM/potential.md

 Job portals need real-time postings and information for job seekers and employers.

 Daily updates in these industries are essential for staying relevant, informed, and competitive in their respective fields.

+### PRICE

+Determining the price for a daily updated website depends on factors such as

++ complexity,
++ features,
++ market demand.

+Consider

++ your time investment,
++ maintenance costs,
++ the value you provide.

+Research competitors to gauge industry standards.

+For instance, a basic daily updated site may start at a few hundred dollars for simpler projects, while more complex or feature-rich sites could range into the thousands.

+Tailor your pricing to reflect the unique aspects of each project and the specific needs of your clients.